TiiQu-Network/QnA_prompt_system/README.md

 # QnA_prompt_system
-Customize the prompt of the QnA system to QUTII’s labelling, and help to improve the efficacy and correctness of the QnA questions.
+Improve the efficacy and correctness of the QnA questions.